Hi, my name is

 June 2021 - Sep 2021

-My main project was the mechanical design, programming, and deployment of actuator test fixtures for the Ottava surgical robot.
+As an intern with the capital hardware group, I was responsible for the mechanical design, programming, and deployment of actuator test fixtures for the Ottava surgical robot.
 The fixtures repeatably measured safety-critical joint performance metrics on the manufacturing line, enabling verification against subsystem specifications.

 I designed machined parts and generated drawings with GD&T using SOLIDWORKS and SOLIDWORKS PDM, and interfaced with quick-turn vendors to order machined parts.
 I also released fixture parts and drawing in Agile PLM.